rootEnginear/my-dcoder-solutions/README.md

 # My Dcoder Solutions
 I have been using [Dcoder](https://play.google.com/store/apps/details?id=com.paprbit.dcoder&utm_source=facebook&utm_medium=use_app&utm_campaign=use_app_campaign) for a while and also done some of the problems in Algo Yo.
 I make this repository to share my own solutions with the others.
 In any way, you should have done the problems by yourself before look into my solutions.

-## Warning
-**I am a lazy guy.** So my solutions might be very short, simple, cheating, or unreadable.
-So, use it at your own risk.

-## I have a better algorithm than you.
-Great! feel free to send me pull requests
+Also, I am totally happy with your contributions, just send me a pull request!

 ## List of available solutions
 - Easy
+- [ ] Fare
+- [ ] Buy The Bundle
+- [ ] The Armstrong Number
+- [ ] Treasure Hunt
+- [ ] Help Cody
 - [x] Print Hello World
 - [x] Printing number using loop
 - [x] Learning User Input with Natural Numbers